![]() Amsterdam to Brussels by train: A Thalys at Brussels Midi. |

 -

-Thalys first class lounges in Paris & Brussels
+First class lounges in Paris & Brussels

-If you have a Premium class ticket you can use the Thalys first class lounges at Brussels Midi and Paris Gare du Nord.
+If you have a Premier ticket you can use the Thalys first class lounges at Brussels Midi and Paris Gare du Nord.
 In Brussels, the lounge is outside the station, walk out of the main exit on the platform 1 side of the station and turn left, it's on the other side of the road almost at the end of that street, the Place Victor Horta.
 In Paris the Thalys lounge is in the rue de Dunquerque just outside Paris Gare du Nord, walk out of the station main exit and turn right along the station facade and beyond it across the road down the side of the station with the taxi rank in it.

 -